 Without a response from you, the assumption will be made that you accept the increased costs.
 Please note you do have the option of calling your merchant service partner’s office to counteract the increase.
 However, this is done on request only and must be done in a timely manner.
 Merchant account executives can be reached directly by calling [number.]
 Failure to respond will result in continuation of increased costs.

-This is the second call we received here at CardFellow.
-In this one, the company indicates that you're being notified of fee increases because you haven't conducted a rate review.
-Transcribed audio is listed below.
+Here’s the second call.
+In this one, the company indicates that you’re being notified of fee increases because you haven’t conducted a rate review.
+We’ve transcribed the audio, below.

 This is a notification of fee increases on the merchant account and a response is required from you in a timely manner.
 Records indicate you may not have completed an annual rate review.
 Please note you have the option of calling dedicated merchant account executives at our merchant services partners office Monday through Friday from 8am – 5pm central standard time at (800) 247-1353 so they can assist you with a review to counteract and overcome the increased costs.
 Reviews are by request only and we’re not obligated to repeat this reminder.